-6.3.7 Casual Employees

-Casual employees will not be entitled to the provisions provided for in clause 6.3.4 however eligible casual employees may be entitled to access the eighteen (18) weeks paid parental leave at the Federal minimum wage as provided for in the Parental Leave Act.
+- 6.11.7.
+Casual employees will not be entitled to the provisions provided for in clause 6.11 however eligible casual employees may be entitled to access the 18 weeks paid parental leave at the Federal minimum wage as provided for in the Parental Leave Act. - 6.11.8.
+While discretion to approve this leave lies with the Corporation, leaders will be encouraged to support and assist employees to meet their cultural obligations by approving paid leave if appropriate.